About the Foundation

 Caring for Colorado is a grantmaking foundation dedicated to improving the health and health care of the people of Colorado.
-The Foundation was created in 1999 from the proceeds of the sale of Blue Cross Blue Shield of Colorado.
-We are a non-profit, 501(c)(4) organization and our board of directors is appointed by the Governor of Colorado.
+The foundation was created by the Colorado State Legislature and endowed in 1999 as a non-profit, 501(c)(4) organization.
+The board of directors is appointed by the Governor of Colorado.

 - Charitable nonprofit organizations with tax-exempt classification from the Internal Revenue Service.

-- Tax-supported institutions such as state or local governments or schools.
+- Tax-supported institutions such as state or local governments and schools.

 - New or emerging organizations are permitted to apply through a tax-exempt organization acting as the fiscal agent.